dnmpt/GxPlan-Plus/README.md

 7. **Access the application**
    Open your browser and go to [http://127.0.0.1:8000](http://127.0.0.1:8000)

+8. **Enter data**
+   Access Administration of Django : [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin)
+   with 'admin' user and create other users or enter categories

+   **NOTE:**
+   This application is in development and 'category' management is not yet implemented.
+   So, the high level object ('category') must be entered and associated to a user using this option.
 ---

 ## 🧠 Philosophy — “Planning a Collaborative Compliance”